brianlaclair/taproot/branding/README.md

-All logos in this directory belong to their respective copyright holders, including:
+The rights of all logos in this directory belong to their respective copyright holders, including:

 - Meta
 - Microsoft